Skip to main content

 Respect Developer Privacy

 Developers are particularly wary of intrusive ads and aggressive tracking.
 They prefer clear and respectful data practices.
-One way to address this is by using native ad placements that blend seamlessly into content feeds and post pages.
-This keeps the user experience smooth and non-disruptive.
-As daily.dev puts it:
+One way to address this is by using native ad placements that blend seamlessly into content feeds and post pages Be Transparent About Data Usage

 Transparency is the next step in earning developer trust.
 When you’re upfront about how you use data, you set yourself apart from competitors.
 For instance, daily.dev makes their stance clear with a simple, direct message:

 "We value your privacy.
 This site uses cookies to improve your experience.
-By continuing to use our site, you accept our use of cookies, Privacy Policy, and Terms of Service"
+By continuing to use our site, you accept our use of cookies, Privacy Policy, and Terms of Service" Comply with U.S. Privacy Regulations

 Staying compliant with U.S. privacy laws isn’t just about avoiding legal trouble - it’s also about showing developers you take their data seriously.
 While federal privacy laws are still evolving, state-level regulations like the California Consumer Privacy Act (CCPA) add layers of complexity.
-To navigate this, choose advertising platforms that prioritize trust and have strong privacy safeguards in place.
+To navigate this, choose advertising platforms that prioritize trust and have strong privacy safeguards in place Conclusion: Achieving Success in Developer Advertising

 Success in developer advertising boils down to three core principles: reaching developers effectively through precise targeting, crafting ads that resonate with authenticity, and adhering to ethical practices.

 These principles come to life with daily.dev Ads.
 The platform connects with developers during their peak "discovery mode" - typically on desktop and during work hours - by delivering highly targeted and relevant content.
-With access to over 1,000,000 developers (representing 1 in every 50 worldwide), advertisers can segment audiences by seniority, programming languages like JavaScript or Python, and tools such as Docker or Kubernetes, ensuring pinpoint accuracy in reaching the right audience.
+With access to over 1,000,000 developers (representing 1 in every 50 worldwide), advertisers can segment audiences by seniority, programming languages like JavaScript or Python, and tools such as Docker or Kubernetes, ensuring pinpoint accuracy in reaching the right audience [2].

 What sets daily.dev Ads apart is its trusted ecosystem.
 Developers engage with the platform over 1 billion times, with 40% identified as power users.
-Its stellar 4.8 rating and recognition as "Product of the Year" further solidify its reputation.
+Its stellar 4.8 rating and recognition as "Product of the Year" further solidify its reputation [1].

 FAQs